In-house development initiatives to date

-- Cosmogenic muon detectors for the radiography of volcanic edifices.
+- Construction of cosmogenic muon detectors for the radiography of volcanic edifices.
 LPC-LIMOS.

 - Software production for the reduction of muography data, improving speed and efficiency.
 LPC.

 - Techniques for co-inversion of muographic and gravity data for well-posed solutions for the internal structures of volcanoes.
-LPC-LMV.
+LIMOS-LMV-LPC.

 - Construction of drone and onboard instrumentation for imagery and multiparameter measurements at active volcanoes.
 OPGC-LMV.